ankane/lockbox/README.md

 #### Models

-For models, include the attachment as normal:
+Include the attachment as normal:

 ```ruby
 class User < ApplicationRecord